serenity-is/docs/tutorials/courses/README.md

 }

 ```

+> **Note:** This tutorial only creates the `Teachers` and `TeacherCourse` tables to keep the schema complete; it does not generate a user interface or sample data for them.
+You can extend the application later by running Sergen for these tables.

 ## Creating the Grades Table

 After creating the `Students` and `Courses` tables, add the `Grades` table to store the grades each student receives for each course.